jagenjo/litescene.js/guides/scripting.md

 LS.Globals.my_special_script_context = this;
 ```

 ### Script considerations ###

 When coding scripts for LiteScene there are several things you must take into account:

 - Remember to unbind every event you bind, otherwise the editor could have erratic behaviour.
-- When using LS.Component.Script keep in mind that when the context is created (when your global code is executed) if you try to access to the scene tree to retrieve information (like nodes) it is possible that this info is not yet available because it hasnt been parsed yet.
+- When using ```LS.Component.Script``` keep in mind that when the context is created (when your global code is executed) if you try to access to the scene tree to retrieve information (like nodes) it is possible that this info is not yet available because it hasnt been parsed yet.
-- Scripts onlu exists if they are attached to a node, when they are detached all the data not serialized will be lost.
+- Scripts only exists if they are attached to a node, when they are detached all the data not serialized will be lost.

 ## Global Scripts ##